halo/macosvpn/README.md

 Note to self: Compiling with "Release" configuration causes random crashes.
 It needs to be "Debug".
 See https://github.com/halo/macosvpn/issues/13#issuecomment-217252496

+## History and credits

+Feel free to browse through the code of this application.
+It's pretty small and straight-forward.

+It all began with finding [this page](https://lists.apple.com/archives/macnetworkprog/2011/May/msg00032.html) you probably already found.
+But it was not before [this practical example](https://lists.apple.com/archives/macnetworkprog/2013/Apr/msg00016.html) that I actually dared to try to implement this.
+Then, google led me to [this page](https://lists.apple.com/archives/macnetworkprog/2007/Dec/msg00045.html) where I learned how to set the Shared Secret.
+The last hurdle was to get the "Send all traffic over VPN" flag, which I finally [found the answer to here](http://pastebin.com/112KEHSV).
+Finally, I [learned from over here](http://stackoverflow.com/questions/24363935) how to add things to the System Keychain.

 ## Special thanks